top of page

 Phill Jones in the workshop

 ‘Tukituki’ comes from the name of the river and the road on which my family’s farm was situated in 2009 and for three generations before that.
 That is where I learned to work with timber, firstly with my grandfather, and later on my own while he watched on from the farmhouse.
-The first cajón came out of his workshop, along with bamboo flutes, didgeridoos.
-I carry the name Tukituki with pride, it reminds me of my roots, where I first played with timber, nails, and a hammer, and where my family comes from.
+I carry the name Tukituki with pride, it reminds me of my roots, where I first played with timber, nails, and a hammer, and where I built my first cajón drum.

-Once I returned to New Zealand I decided to make it my mission to get into guitar making.
-However, I started making a cajón as a quick project to get back into woodworking.
-Once I started I realised it was more difficult than I had imagined!
-I remember my childhood neighbour, Pat Ward, a renowned violin maker/repairer in Havelock North, Hawke’s Bay, and how he would spend so much time over small details in order to make instruments sing.
+I grew up near Pat Ward, a renowned violin maker/repairer in Havelock North, Hawke’s Bay.
+I was amazed at how he would spend so much time over small details in order to make instruments sing.
 Nowadays it is that focus, experience and care that I strive for with my instrument making.
 I’ve established myself as a renowned cajonero and have developed my skills to build marimbas for schools around New Zealand, and my lutherie skills in the building of various harps and lyres for music therapists and sound healers, and I'm trying my hand at "necked" instruments such as Citterns, Bouzoukis, and other world folk instruments.

 If you're interested in following my musical projects please head here: